 Image Credit: Newsweek

-Another example for this excessive construction is the Chinese city of Ordos.
+The probem is far from being a European-centric one.
+China is notorous with empty estates, and even cities.
+An example is the Chinese city of Ordos.
 Ordos presents a striking example of constructing for the sake constrcution.
-An empty new-built-city.

 It’s been called the Dubai of northern China, showered with wealth, packed with public infrastructure and located near to precious natural resources in a region plagued by water-supply troubles.
 But the urban center of Ordos City, known as ‘Kangbashi New Area’, has been mostly deserted for five years.
 Kangbashi isn’t a ghost town due to economic issues, contamination or any other common cause of suchabandonment – the government simply can’t convince people to move there.